jblotus/explosivewebsprogramming/source/_posts/2011-06-21-protect-your-career-with-these-5-web-development-technologies.md

 **Distribution**

 In the future we will all have our own copies of repositories.
 Merging and branching will replace painful reintegrates and the  merge hell brought about by a long running feature branch.
 We will no longer bow down to a centralized master, who exposes our mistakes to our team with every experimental misstep.
 No longer will the village idiot bring down an entire repository with his careless commits.
-Version control is a problem that Git solved on SVN&#8217;s behalf.
+Version control is a problem that Git solved on SVN's behalf.

 **Get Started with Git Today**

 You need to learn the basics of git now.
-Being a master isn&#8217;t a requirement yet but knowing the basics is going to get your prepared.
+Being a master isn't a requirement yet but knowing the basics is going to get your prepared.
 You need to install git on your computer.
 You can use [RailsInstaller][9], [Cygwin][10], or run it native on Mac OSX or Linux.
 Start a new project and let the commits fly.
-Don&#8217;t be afraid to make mistakes.
+Don't be afraid to make mistakes.
 Set up an account on [GitHub][11].
 Practice push your changes to [GitHub][11].
 As your work you will have problems to solve.
 This will prompt you further down the git hole and move you closer towards being a master.

 **Why do I need Git?**

 Take a look at the top projects on GitHub.
-[Rails][12],  [jQuery][13], [Symfony][14], [CakePHP][15], [Modernizr][16], [CoffeeScript][17], etc, etc, etc. This is where the herd is headed, so don&#8217;t get left behind.
+[Rails][12],  [jQuery][13], [Symfony][14], [CakePHP][15], [Modernizr][16], [CoffeeScript][17], etc, etc, etc. This is where the herd is headed, so don't get left behind.

 ## **2. Server-side Javascript with node.js**

 You already know [Javascript ][18]right?
 Well it runs on the server side now.
-In fact, it&#8217;s the server.
+In fact, it's the server.
 Surely even the coldest, densest rocks have heard the echoes of [node.js][19], which has been embraced by those in the know, including the curmudgeonly [Douglas Crockford][20].
 (You know,[ the guy who discovered JSON][21]).
 Node is the new rails, only twice as hard to understand.
 Kind of like [vim compared to anything else][22].
-Node let&#8217;s you program i/o in a language that you already use, and solves the problem of [multiple concurrent connections][23] quite nicely.
+Node let's you program i/o in a language that you already use, and solves the problem of [multiple concurrent connections][23] quite nicely.
 You will laugh at how hard it is to do simple things in Node, and how easy it is to do really hard things.

 **Getting started with node**